Premium Content

 Read Now

-Watch Now
+Watch now:

-Behind the Scenes: Part 1
+Behind the Scenes Part 1

-A short trip down the memory lane, arriving to earliest memories of The Wandering Bard (TWB Ensemble) that include a sewing machine, an outdoor festival and a good deal of sushi.
+A short trip down the memory lane, arriving to earliest memories of The Wandering Bard (TWB Ensemble) that include a Singer sewing machine, an outdoor festival and a good deal of sushi.

 (Includes a timelapse video from the latest CordaSonora photoshoot)